EOxServer/eoxserver/docs/sphinx/en/developers/handling_coverages.rst

 The managers ``create`` method can now be used to create a new record of the requested coverage.
-Since the possible arguments vary for each coverage type and use case, please refer to the actual implementation documentation of the manager for the complete list of possible parameters.
+Since the possible arguments vary for each coverage type and use case, please refer to the actual :mod:`implementation documentation
+<eoxserver.resources.coverages.covmgrs>` of the manager for the complete list
+of possible parameters.

 The following example creates a rectified dataset as simple as passing a local path to a data file and a metadatafile and the name of the range type, which